shx-haah/shx-haah.github.io/docs/notes/lecture_notes/stat541_intro.md

 ### [Week 3](stat541_week3.md#week3)

-Concepts: Manipulation of means and covariances of random vectors, orthogonal matrices, the singular value decomposition, the spectral decomposition, the linear regression model, ordinary least squares estimates of regression coefficients, bias and variance of the OLS beta along with the bias and variance of predictions, prediction interval based on the t-distribution, existence of the OLS estimator, feature transformations, regression with categorical predictors, interaction effects, overfitting and issues with including too many features, AIC and BIC as variable selection criteria, optimizing AIC and BIC via forward or backward selection.
+Concepts: Means and covariances of random vectors, orthogonal matrices, the singular value decomposition, the spectral decomposition, the linear regression model, ordinary least squares estimates of regression coefficients, bias and variance of the OLS estimators, prediction interval based on the t-distribution, feature transformations, regression with categorical predictors, interaction effects, overfitting and issues with including too many features, variable selection (AIC and BIC), forward or backward selection.

 References: Section 3.3.1 of Izenman's Modern Multivariate Statistical Techniques (MMST) discusses means and covariances of random vectors; equations (3.92) and (3.93) are very important.
 MMST also discusses the full SVD in 3.2.6 for a short and wide matrix (take a transpose to get the full SVD for a tall and narrow matrix).
 The full SVD is almost the same as the thin SVD discussed in class except that the full SVD includes extra, unnecessary rows/columns in the constituent matrix factors.
 For the rest, see ISLR: 3.1-3.3, 7.1-7.3, 6.1, ESL: 3.1-3.3.